wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 WARNING: The obtained information is very sensitive, so you should be very careful how your application manipulate with that received values:

 - You should never store `recoveryCode` or `puk` on the device
-- You should never print that values to debug log
+- You should never print that values to the debug log
 - You should never send that values over the network
-- You should never copy that values to clipboard
+- You should never copy that values to the clipboard
 - Do not cache that values in RAM.
 - Your UI logic should require PIN every time the vales are going to display on the screen.
 - Your application should not allow taking screenshots when values are displayed on the screen.